 Forensic Science and Criminal Justice MSc

-There will be a start date in October each year
+There will be a start date at the end of September each year

 24-27 months by distance learning

 Applications are assessed on a case-by-case basis and we welcome them from students from a range of backgrounds and educational experiences.
 If you do not hold an academic qualification, we may be able to consider you on the basis of extensive and relevant work experience.

 Suitable candidates for the MSc Forensic Science and Criminal Justice will normally have:

 - A good UK honours degree or its overseas equivalent (2.2 and above)

 - Or extensive and relevant work experience in the field of Forensics

 If your first language is not English you will need to satisfy the University’s English language requirements.

 These are the total course fees.